 Methods of Freezing Dried Foods

 Freezing–the method of reducing air material at small temperatures–is your most excellent choice for products with a high moisture material.
 Maintenance is incredibly tiny, and nutrients are preserved.
 Depending on the method, the only real downside is the time it requires.
 Some approaches to do this are here.

 Fruit and vegetables such as apples, baits, potatoes, and carrots are the simplest places to begin.
 For healthy ingredients, cut them into tiny bits, for berries, you can use as-is.
 (When you are more developed, meats and bigger dishes can also be frost-dried.)

-Put them on a table, spread away to keep them from touching.
-Put the container into the freezer, usually with the freezer as empty as necessary and put it to the highest temperature position.
+Put them on a table, spread them away to keep them from touching.
+Put the container into the freezer, usually with the freezer as empty as necessary, and put it to the highest temperature position.
 You have to wait then.

 The food is frozen first.
 Then the ice will sublime— that’s when water passes from ice to gas without turning first to a fluid.
 It’s achieved if every ice has sublimated from the food.

 Test this by removing a part from the freezer.
 This isn’t wholly dried if it goes black.
 Wait for at least one week for the entire phase.
 The food can be placed everywhere at or below room temperature in Ziploc sacks when finished.

 The method increases significantly with the use of dry ice.
 It is warmer, and the high concentration of moisture brings with it as the dry ice itself sublimes.
 The important thing is to pack it correctly.
 In Ziploc packs, put your meals first and wrap it and dry ice in a weight-bearing cooler at 1:1.
 The warmer door can be shut freely, but do not dress it: the fuel from the fresh wood is growing and causing an explosion.